-FIGURE 19.4: GNOME VIDEOS AUDIO PREFERENCES
+FIGURE 18.4: GNOME VIDEOS AUDIO PREFERENCES

-20 Brasero: Burning CDs and DVDs
+19 Brasero: burning CDs and DVDs

 Brasero is a GNOME program for writing data and audio CDs and DVDs.
+To start Brasero, open the Activities Overview by pressing Meta and search for brase.
 Start the program from the main menu by clicking Applications > Sound & Video > Brasero.
 The following sections are a quick introduction on how to create your own CD or DVD.

-20.1 Creating a Data CD or DVD
+19.1 Creating a data CD or DVD

-After starting Brasero for the first time, the main window appears as shown in Figure 20.1.
+After starting Brasero for the first time, the main window appears as shown in Figure 19.1.